Edited by: Kellie Jez

 Gold is the third tier of 4 in the Honors status system.
 Blue is the starting tier, Silver the second, Gold the third, and Diamond is the fourth.

-You automatically earn Gold status for being a member of the Citi® Hilton Honors™ Reserve Card.
+You automatically earn Gold status for being a member of the Hilton Reserve card.

 As a Gold member (which typically takes 40 nights or 20 stays to achieve), you earn 25% bonus points for staying at Hilton, get digital check-in, complimentary internet access, room preferences, late check-out, express check-out, and a second guest to stay for free.